-Connecting to S3 Storage Using AWS CLI
+Connecting to S3 storage using AWS CLI

-To install aws-cli on Linux, execute the following commands:
+To install on Linux, run:

 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"